canonical/packer-maas/vmware-esxi/README.md

   * 802.3ad - iphash, LACP rate and XMIT hash policy settings are ignored.
   * No other bond modes are currently supported.

+**WARNING**: VMware ESXi does not allow VMs to use a PortGroup that has a VMK attached to it.
+All configured devices will have a VMK attached.
+To use a vSwitch with VMs you must leave a device or alias unconfigured in MAAS.

 ### Image fails to build due to qemu-nbd error
 If the image fails to build due to a qemu-nbd error try disconnecting the device with
 ```